wdv4758h/pypy-extradoc/blog/draft/numpy-non-progress.rst

 The thing that's maybe worth mentioning is that it does not mean the donations disappeared in the mist.
-PyPy developers are being paid to work on NumPyPy on an hourly basis - that means if I decide to take holidays or work on something else, the money is simply staying in the account and waiting for someone to do the job.
+PyPy developers are being paid to work on NumPyPy on an hourly basis - that means if I decide to take holidays or work on something else, the money is simply staying in the account until later.

 Thanks again for all the donations, I hope to get back to this topic soon!